Bouquet

 The 2006 catalog clearly explained that this work could not have been painted before Gauguin's first departure for Tahiti, in 1891 : the bright red flowers looking like poinsettias which dominate this bouquet are Polynesian.

 An inconsistency is a handicap for a work on the art market.
 This still life returned to the same auction room on May 8, 2018 in the dispersion of the Peggy and David Rockefeller collection.
 The catalog included a complex but coherent scenario.
-It was sold for $ 19.4M including premium over a lower estimate of $ 5M, lot 14.
+It was sold for $ 19.4M from a lower estimate of $ 5M, lot 14.
 The image is shared by Wikimedia.

 Here is a probable sequence of the transformations of this artwork :